 No rooms at the inn: Marco Hilton's guest rooms to remain closed until March

-The Hilton Marco Island Beach Resort & Spa shut its doors earlier this month after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
-The hotel will remain closed until Dec.
-1, 2017.
+The Hilton Marco Island Beach Resort & Spa shut its doors after an electrical fire, followed by a flooding incident, caused extensive damage to the building.
+The hotel reopened in 2018.
 Wochit

 You can’t book a room to stay at the Hilton until March of next year, but you can book a table, a wedding or a meeting space right now.